Advocacy is more important than ever. AIC continues to partner with organizations such as the

 1. Respond to Our Action Alerts

-These most often take the form of email blasts from AIC asking you to contact your members of Congress to encourage them to support or oppose a particular piece of legislation.
-AIC often gets very little notice in advance of legislation votes, so short emails sent to your members of Congress within 24 hours of receiving the AIC email are the most effective way to respond to these calls to action.
+These most often take the form of email blasts from AIC asking you to contact your representatives in Congress to encourage them to support or oppose a particular piece of legislation.
+AIC often gets very little notice in advance of legislation votes, so short phone calls and emails sent to your members of Congress within 24 hours of receiving the AIC email are the most effective way to respond to these calls to action.
+It can also be useful to use our emails as a script if you are calling your Congress member.
+Recently, many have expressed issues with full email inboxes, busy lines, and full voicemail inboxes.
+This can be frustrating, but is ultimately a good thing!
+We recommend calling your representative's Washington office and their local office if you have trouble reaching a staffer.

 One important piece of information to remember is that members of Congress DO listen to their constituents, and these emails and phone calls do make a difference.
 However, timeliness is what is important, not a well crafted email or letter.
 Congressional staffers often just keep tallies of those calling or emailing in for or against a particular issue.
 The result of these tallies is often the only information passed on to the member of Congress.